 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure

-The lush greenery, serene ambience, beautiful surroundings and yes, the enthralling waterfalls make this place a wonderland for globetrotters.
-There are a good number of waterfalls in Ubud that you cannot afford to miss while in the town.
+The lush greenery, serene ambiance, beautiful surroundings, and, yes, the enthralling waterfalls make this place a wonderland for globetrotters.
+These are some of the best waterfalls in Ubud that you cannot afford to miss while in the town.

 Tibumana Waterfall

 One of the most tranquil falls to visit on your Ubud waterfall tour is Tibumana.
-An easy walk leads you down to the waterfall where tourists can swim and have a fun time with their dear ones.
+An easy walk leads you through the lush jungle to this hidden waterfall with a natural pool where tourists can swim and have a fun time with their dear ones.

 ubud waterfalls